Observation of spin-momentum locked surface states in amorphous Bi$_{2}$Se$_{3}$: Results

-From the model we numerically obtain a spin resolved spectral function, shown in Fig. 3(A).
-The inclusion of a strong surface potential that breaks inversion symmetry results in spin-split trivial surface states at $E_{F}$ and a Dirac point that has been pushed to higher binding energies.
+To interpret our experimental data and determine if it is consistent with a topological bulk we developed a numerical model that realizes a Dirac-like state in the absence of crystalline symmetry.
+Motivated by the similarity of local environments between the crystalline and amorphous Bi$_2$Se$_3$ found in Fig. 1, we use an amorphous variant of the three-dimensional four-band (spin-1/2 x 2-orbital) BHZ model~\cite{Zhang:2009ks,Agarwala:2017jv}.
+From the model we numerically obtain a spin resolved spectral function, shown in Fig. 3(a,b), for both the trivial and topological phase of amorphous Bi$_{2}$Se$_{3}$, respectively.
+While inversion is expected to be an average bulk symmetry in amorphous solids, it will be broken by the surface, allowing us to include a surface onsite potential that breaks this symmetry.
+As for the crystal surface states, this term spin-splits trivial surface states at $E_{F}$.
 This surface potential depends on the details of the surface termination (such as dangling bonds, Se vacancies, or surface reconstruction~\cite{PhysRevB.81.041405,PhysRevLett.103.146401}) and can tune the Dirac point to arbitrary binding energies~\cite{Bahramy2012, Bianchi2010, PhysRevLett.107.086802}.
-However, it does not affect the bulk topological properties, and preserves the Dirac cone pinned to $\phi=0$, spanning the bulk gap (see Fig. 3(A)).
+However, it does not affect the bulk topological properties.
+In the trivial phase we observe spin-split states symmetrica round $\phi=0$ above the gap, while in the topological state a Dirac cone pinned to $\phi=0$ is visible, guaranteed by time-reversal symmetry, spanning the bulk gap (see Fig. 3(a,b)).